DarssiniRamesh/sda-satellite-link-216445-217126/README.md

 - Using helper script:
   PORT=3001 ./run.sh

+- Using bootstrap script with virtualenv (preview/dev): chmod +x bootstrap.sh
+  PORT=3001 ./bootstrap.sh

 - Using Docker:
   docker build -t dataplane:latest .
   docker run -e PORT=3001 -p 3001:3001 dataplane:latest

 Environment:
 - Optional .env file at repo root (same directory as this README) for settings such as PORT, LOG_LEVEL, and APP_VERSION.
 - PORT defaults to 3001 if not set.
-The Docker image and run.sh use ${PORT} when provided, otherwise default.
+The Docker image, bootstrap.sh, and run.sh use ${PORT} when provided, otherwise default.

 Endpoints:
 - GET /healthz   -> 200 {"status":"ok"}